jll38/react-flask-youtube-dl/README.md

 2. Install the dependencies by running `npm install` in the `client` directory.

+3. Ensure that the proxy in `package.json` points to https://127.0.0.1:5001/

-3. Install Flask and other requirements by running `pip install -r requirements.txt` in the `flask-server` directory.
+4. Install Flask and other requirements by running `pip install -r requirements.txt` in the `flask-server` directory.

-4. Start the Flask server by running `python server.py` in the `flask-server` directory.
+5. Start the Flask server by running `python server.py` in the `flask-server` directory.

-5. Start the React app by running `npm start` in the client directory.
+6. Start the React app by running `npm start` in the client directory.

-6. Navigate to http://localhost:3000 in your web browser.
+7. Navigate to http://localhost:3000 in your web browser.

 ## Installation using Docker Compose